 CONCLUSIONS

 The use of data-driven statistical techniques that leverage the descriptive potential of long-term monitoring datasets continues to be a relevant research focus in aquatic systems.
 Both WRTDS and GAMs are actively being developed for application to monitoring time series and our analysis represents the first comparison of WRTDS and GAMs to evaluate trends in tidal waters.
 For the Patuxent River estuary, both models had surprisingly similar abilities to describe observed and flow-normalized trends in chl-a.
 Some differences in the descriptive capabilities were observed, such as specific periods of the time series where data limitations may have caused instability in model predictions for WRTDS.
 Our application to simulated datasets with known flow-independent components of chl-a provided further indications of similarities between the two approaches.
+Finally, both models had similar abilities to predict observations when missing data were random, but GAMs were more precise when the missing data were in blocks.
+This difference relates more to the intended use of each method rather than a methodological limitation.

 We emphasize that simple comparisons of predictive performance with error measures provide relatively narrow descriptions of the quantitative abilities of each model.
 These comparison methods were chosen based on the exploratory needs of the analysis and by considering that each technique provides a potentially novel approach to trend assessment.
-Inferior performance for one metric does not invalidate an analysis method for all applications and we emphasize that alternative comparisons are needed for more specific uses of each method.
+Inferior performance for one metric does not invalidate an analysis method for all applications and alternative comparisons are needed for more specific uses of each method.
 This analysis was the first to rigorously compare both WRTDS and GAMs and further evaluations with alternative datasets should be made to compare with our results.
-Although both models provided similar information, the results from either reveal interesting relationships (e.g., flow, nutrient response over time, Figure 6) that can lead to additional hypotheses or analysis to investigate ecosystem dynamics.
+Although both models provided similar information, the results from either reveal interesting relationships (e.g., flow, nutrient response over time, Figure 5) that can lead to additional hypotheses or analysis to investigate ecosystem dynamics.

 Practical applications of each model should consider alternative characteristics of each technique, in addition to the simple quantitative comparisons described above.
 The use of WRTDS to describe water quality trends in tidal waters, particularly with monthly or bimonthly time series, is a novel application for which the model was never intended.
 Hirsch et al. (2010) developed the original model for streams and rivers using high-resolution, daily time series where time, discharge, and season are dominant characteristics that influence water quality.
 Although seasonal and flow effects are important drivers of change in estuaries, other physical or biological characteristics may be equally or more important.
 For example, the extreme ends of the chl-a distribution at LE1.2 were not fit well by either model as compared to TF1.6, which suggests additional predictors besides time, discharge, and season may better describe variation in the lower estuary.
 As such, recent use of GAMs in tidal waters has followed an alternative paradigm where drivers of change are not necessarily known and the time series may have a larger time step with occasional discontinuous intervals (E. S. Perry, personal communication, Harding et al. 2016).
 Although we have quantitatively compared each method to inform decision-making, choosing a technique should also consider alternative products, characteristics of the dataset, questions of interest, and specifics of the study system.
-Accordingly, the results herein provide a description of WRTDS and GAMs to support the use of either model in a broader context for water quality assessment.

 Appendix A: The WRTDStidal R package for implementing the tidal adaptation of WRTDS is available for download at https://github.com/fawda123/WRTDStidal